Don't forget your hot-tub when thinking about safety issues

-1. If your hot-tub’s water capacity exceeds 2,000 litres, refer to the Residential Swimming Pool Safety Regulation to know which standards apply to your installation.
+1. If your hot-tub’s water capacity exceeds 2,000 litres, you must comply with the Residential Swimming Pool Safety Regulation, to know which standards apply to your installation.

 2. Make sure the hot-tub’s cover is safely replaced and secured with a lock after each use.